BeneLuWi/examanager_v3/README.md

 # Examanager Version 3

 Examanager is a web app for teachers to manage exams and their classes’ results.
-It allows viewing exam results, statistical analysis and data export to `Excel`
+It allows viewing and editing exam results, statistical analysis and data export to `Excel`

 ## Quick Start